Harald-U/iot-nodejs/README.md

 Perform the following steps to deploy the IoT Starter:

-1. Create the boilerplate:
+1. Create an instance of the Starter Kit:

         a.
-Log in to or register for IBM Cloud at https://www.bluemix.net.
+Log in to or register for IBM Cloud at https://cloud.ibm.com.

         b.
 Open the catalog by selecting the catalog tab.